apollomat/TechInterview/10 - C++-specific-questions.md

 ## Pure virtual functions
 A function is made as pure virtual function by the using a specific signature, " = 0" appended to the function declaration as given below.

+Purpose: It's to make the class abstract, so that it can't be instantiated, but a child class can override the pure virtual methods to form a concrete class.
+This is a good way to define an interface in C++.